A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Methods of Safe Reinforcement Learning

-For example, Moldovan and Pieter use the Chernoff function~(\ref{eq:model-based-chernoff-risk-function}) in \citep{moldovan2012risk} to achieve near-optimal bounds with desirable theoretical properties.
-The total cost is represented in the function as $E_{s, \pi}\left[e^{J / \theta}\right]$, especially for $\delta$, which can be used to adjust the balance of reward performance and safety.
-If $\delta$ is set as 1, this method will ignore the safety, and if $\delta$ is set as 0, this method will fully consider the risk and optimise the cost.
+Policy optimization-based approaches usually search for a safe policy using cumulative cost values on trajectories.
+For example, Moldovan and Abbeel use the Chernoff function~(\ref{eq:model-based-chernoff-risk-function}) in \cite{moldovan2012risk} to achieve near-optimal bounds with desirable theoretical properties.
+The cumulative expectation cost is represented in the function as $E_{s, \pi}\left[e^{J / \theta}\right]$, especially for $\delta$, which can be used to adjust the balance of reward performance and safety.
+For instance, if $\delta$ is set as 1, this method will ignore the safety, and if $\delta$ is set as 0, this method will fully consider the risk and optimize the cost.
 Moreover, they examine the method in grid world environments and air travel planning applications.
-However, the method needs a large amount of time to recover policy from risk areas, which is ten times the value iteration.
+However, the method needs a significant amount of time to recover policy from risk areas, which is ten times the value iteration.

-Borker \citep{borkar2005actor} proposes an actor-critic RL method to handle a CMDP problem based on the envelop theorem in mathematical economics~\citep{mas1995microeconomic, milgrom2002envelope}, in which the primal-dual optimisation is analysed in detail using a three-time scale process.
-The critic scheme, actor scheme, dual ascent are on the fast, middle and slow timescale, respectively.
-Bharadhwaj \textit{et al.} \citep{bharadhwaj2021conservative} also present an actor-critic method to address a safe RL problem, where they first develop a conservative safety critic to estimate the safety, then the primal-dual gradient descent is leveraged to optimise the reward and cost value by constraining the failure probability.
-Although this method can bound the probability of failures during policy evaluation and improvement, this method still can not guarantee totally safety; there are a few unsafe corner actions that may be dramatically damaged critical robot applications.
+Different from the Chernoff function based methods~\cite{moldovan2012risk}, Borkar \cite{borkar2005actor} proposes an actor-critic RL method to handle a CMDP problem based on the envelope theorem in mathematical economics~\cite{mas1995microeconomic, milgrom2002envelope}, in which the primal-dual optimization is analyzed in detail using a three-time scale process.
+The critic scheme, actor scheme, and dual ascent are on the fast, middle, and slow timescale.
+Bharadhwaj \textit{et al.} \cite{bharadhwaj2021conservative} also present an actor-critic method to address a safe RL problem, where they first develop a conservative safety critic to estimate the safety.
+The primal-dual gradient descent is leveraged to optimize the reward and cost value by constraining the failure probability.
+Although this method can bound the probability of failures during policy evaluation and improvement, this method still cannot guarantee total safety; a few unsafe corner actions may dramatically damage critical robot applications.

-Akin to Borker's method \citep{borkar2005actor}, Tessler \textit{et al.} \citep{tessler2019reward} also utilise a multi-timescale approach with regards to cost as a part of the reward in primal-dual methods.
+Akin to Borkar's method \cite{borkar2005actor}, Tessler \textit{et al.} \cite{tessler2019reward} also utilize a multi-timescale approach with regards to cost as a part of the reward in primal-dual methods.
 However, the method's learning rate is hard to tune for real-world applications because of imposing stringent requirements, and the method may not guarantee safety when agents are training.